-- Notify St. Philomena School of the withdrawal via a note to the school office with a copy sent to the principal. - All financial obligations must be met before records are released. - Student's records are sent at the request of the student's new school.
+- 1. Notify St. Philomena School of the withdrawal via a note to the school office with a copy sent to the principal. - 2.
+All financial obligations must be met before a student's education records will be released. - 3.
+Student's records will be sent at the request of the student's new school.